Private Tours of Italy: The Insider’s Guide to Choosing the Right Tour Operator

 6. Specialization Depth

 An operator that claims to cover 50 countries may not have deep expertise in any of them.
 Italy is a country of profound regional differences.
-Tuscany isn’t Sicily, and the Dolomites aren’t the Amalfi Coast.
-Look for an Italy specialist whose business is predominantly focused on Italy and who’s honest about their areas of deepest expertise.
-We, for instance, have our most profound relationships in Tuscany, Umbria, Marche, and Sicily, where we’ve invested decades building connections.
+Tuscany is not Sicily, and the Dolomites are not the Amalfi Coast.
+Look for an Italy specialist whose business is predominantly focused on Italy and who is honest about their areas of deepest expertise.
+We, for instance, have our most profound relationships in Tuscany, Umbria, Marche, and Sicily, where we have invested decades building connections.

 Ask This: “What percentage of your business is focused on Italy?”